Can You Leave Your Car on During a Drive-in Movie?

-These days, many moviegoers opt to watch films at drive-in theaters instead of risking crowded indoor spaces.
+Many moviegoers throughout American history have enjoyed staying in their cars to watch films at drive-in theaters instead of risking crowded indoor spaces.
+This has had a resurgence since the COVID times descended upon us.
 If you’re one of these people, you might wonder if it’s OK to keep cars running at drive-ins.
 Here’s what you need to know before you go.

 There were many more drive-in movie theaters decades ago than there are now, but several hundred still operate nationwide.
 When the weather is nice, you can even set up a few lawn chairs and watch movies alfresco.
 But you probably shouldn’t leave your car running.
 Doing so wastes gas and is inconsiderate to anyone sitting outside, Roadway Ready reports.